Cameroonian Pidgin English: Pronoun system

 The basic pronoun system of Kamtok distinguishes three persons and two numbers.
 In most cases, the shape of the pronoun does not change to show grammatical function.
-Two exceptions involve the first person singular, where a serves as a subject clitic on verbs, as in mi, a mos go 'I must go', and ma is the possessive pronoun, as in ma beli 'my stomach'.
+Two exceptions involve the first person singular, where a serves as a subject clitic on verbs, as in mi, a mos go 'I must go', and ma is the possessive pronoun, as in ma bele 'my stomach'.
 The other major exception is -am in place of i or dem as an object suffix on verbs, except when the referent is human, as in a go was-am 'I'll wash it'.
-(Schneider 1966:64-68).
+(Schneider 1966:64–68).
 Acrolectal speakers, however, are more likely to use dei for dem in subject position and ohs for wi in object position (Todd, n.d.).

 Verbs

 Verbs are not inflected to show grammatical tense, aspect, modality, or negation.
-Instead, these notions are conveyed by a small set of preverbal auxiliaries (Schneider 1966:69-72, 95-104).
+Instead, these notions are conveyed by a small set of preverbal auxiliaries (Schneider 1966:69–72, 95–104).